 - 3% of median home price = $9,630

 - 3.5% (FHA) = $11,235

 Some Good News for Home Buyers

-It is a common misconception that borrowers need 20% down to buy a house with a mortgage loan.
-As you can see from the above analysis, that’s just not the case.
-Well-qualified borrowers can often get a down payment as low as 3% for a conventional loan, or 3.5% for an FHA-insured mortgage loan.
-Military members and veterans might be eligible for a VA home loan, which offers 100% financing.
+It is a common misconception that borrowers will need 20% down to secure a mortgage and purchase a home.
+As you can see, well-qualified borrowers can secure a mortgage with a down payment as low as 3% with a conventional loan, or 3.5% for an FHA-insured mortgage loan.
+Military members and veterans may also be eligible for a VA home loan, which offers 100% financing (no money down).

-Additionally, a lot of mortgage programs these days allow for down payment gifts from third parties.
-This means a family member, close friend, or even an employer could donate funds to help you cover your down-payment expense.
+These days, it is also important to consider the fact that many mortgage programs allow for down payment gifting from third parties.
+This means a family member, close friend, or even an employer can gift or donate funds to help offset down-payment expenses

-The bottom line is that there is a lot more flexibility built into mortgage down payments than the average borrower realizes.
-That’s why it’s important to speak to a mortgage professional about your financing options.
+The bottom line?
+There is a lot more flexibility built into mortgage down payments than the average borrower realizes.
+That’s why it’s important to speak to a qualified mortgage professional about your financing options.